lemazzo/sdk-react/src/bricks/brand/readme.md

 ## How it works

 This is like a wrapper for the Brick.
-It breaks the main characterists - customizations and callback - in _props_ for the component.
-In this way it possible have a minimum impact if the Bricks change and take advantage of the already existent documentation.
+It breaks the main characteristics - customizations and callback - in _props_ for the component.
+In this way, it is possible to minimize the impact if the Bricks change and take advantage of the already existent documentation.

 ---